Fireproof Coating for Steel: Fire Retardant vs. Intumescent Paint

 Fireproof paint for steel looks like traditional paint, but it provides extra safety by:

 Fire retardant paint slows flames from spreading and are meant for fires to self-extinguish.
-In contrast to this, intumescent paint reacts to high temperatures by swelling and creating thick char barrier layers of foam to insulate the structure behind the paint from fire and smoke.
+In contrast to this, intumescent paint reacts to high temperatures by swelling.
+It creates thick char barrier layers of foam to insulate the structure behind the paint from fire and smoke.
 Which is the perfect solution for your needs?
 That is a question we can figure out together.

 Remember- if you need additional support finding the right fireproof paint for steel, we're always here for you!